GeekInvesting/Hefesto/Readme.md

 Version with the service for list ticket for yield and for wallet.
 Fixing the problems and bugs.

+### Version 0.0.7-SNAPSHOT
+Version with the service for list type for rate IR and for wallet.

 ## Suporte
 Para suporte, mande um email para hedermilani@gmail.com.